Language Theory

 We are going to do lots of derivations for many of the grammars above.

-Here is the language of words starting with a letter and containing letters, digits, and underscores only:
+Now we can define the language of words starting with a letter and containing letters, digits, and underscores only:

 $\begin{array}{lcl} \mathit{id} & \longrightarrow & \mathit{letter}\;(\mathit{alnum}\;|\;\texttt{"_"})^* \end{array}$

-The language of simple hex colors in HTML: Hash followed by 3 or 6 hex digits:
+And the language of simple hex colors in HTML: Hash followed by 3 or 6 hex digits:

 $\begin{array}{lcl} \mathit{simpleHexColor} & \longrightarrow & \texttt{"#" }\mathit{threeHexDigits}\;\mathit{threeHexDigits}? \\ \mathit{threeHexDigits} & \longrightarrow & \mathit{hexDigit}\;\mathit{hexDigit}\;\mathit{hexDigit} \end{array}$